chimenchen/jchmlib/README.md

 The version built using launch4j (`gradle createExe`) is smaller and doesn't have to be installed, but it requires JDK/JRE to be installed.

-The native executables (installers) can now be found in the release page of this project.
+The native executables (installers) can now be found in the [releases page](https://github.com/chimenchen/jchmlib/releases) of this project.